 Phase 2 completed the design and permitting for the barge mooring facility and haul out ramp.
-Phases 3 will construct the moorage facility and haul out ramp.
-Phase 4 will construct the upland improvements.
+Phases 3 and 4 are onstruction starting with the Barge Mooring Facility and Haul Out Ramp progressing to Phase 4, the upland improvements.
 The project earned top ranking among four Kenai Peninsula projects that were ultimately submitted to the Alaska Office of the Economic Development Administration for inclusion on a list for potential federal infrastructure funding.